EricClasson/TS_Connect_Four_Game/Readme.md

 2. Create Class Player.
 3. Create Game class and createplayer function inside.
 4. Add new Game() in index.ts so we can render somthing.
-5. Create Board class - needs, to create a bord with matrix(), booleans of isWinner, isGameOver, isDraw. and deside playermarker starter turn 'x'
+5. Create Board class - needs.. to create a bord with matrix(), booleans of isWinner, isGameOver, isDraw. and deside playermarker starter turn 'x', Render() this so it can print in console.log()
+6. In Game class, Create startGame() ant render() out the board after the names are added.
+7.

 ### Demands on asignment